Managing your projects

 }

-To add a milestone for the project, such as an important launch date, you’ll need to have added the project first (so you have the project ID).
-You can then create a milestone by POSTing to the /milestones endpoint.
+To add a milestone for the project or phase, such as an important launch date, you can use the create /milestones endpoint.
 Let’s say you wanted to add a deadline for a website launch on December 1.
 You would specify:

 POST /v3/milestones HTTP/1.1